 Staining to the valley boards of this traditional cut timber roof suggests that the valley gutter lining has failed.
 If the issue is not remedied, rot is likely to set in, and will spread to effect the surrounding sarking boards and rafters.

 Roof structure defects may be in existence for some time before being discovered, especially when the occupier rarely has cause to go into the roof void, as is often the case with tenanted properties or those owned by older people.
 The potential for defects in the roof structure is just one of the many reasons to commission a full RICS HomeBuyer Report or Building Survey before committing to the purchase of a property.
 Alternatively, if you are worried about the condition the roof structure in your current home, a Specific Defect Report can be commissioned to detail the cause of any defects and the required remedial work.
 Whatever your requirements, our team of Chartered Surveyors will be happy to help.
-You can call the team on 020 7471 8932 or send us an email.
+You can call the team on 020 7471 8932 or contact us by email.